 The third annual meeting of Baltic Gender was held in Tallinn, Estonia, on the 30th and 31st of May.
 The focus of the meeting was on the implementation of Gender Equality Plans in the eight scientific institutions, which are partners of the project.
 Sex-segregated data on qualitative and quantitative indicators, which show the status-quo of gender issues in the institutions, were presented.
 The results of the indicator data, together with a wealth of information derived from other tasks of the Baltic Gender project, will lead to recommendations for new or improved targets, actions and measures for the Gender Equality Plan of each partner institution.

 29 May 2018, Workshop on “Methods and test cases to include gender aspects in marine research”, Tallinn

-The workshop will provide a space for the discussions over the methods of gender analysis for marine science and technology.
-The participants are the Baltic Gender partners and advisory board members.
+The workshop provided a space for the testing of a novel method protocol for integrating a gender dimension (gender aspects) into marine research.
+The participants were the Baltic Gender partners and advisory board members.
 The objectives of this workshop are to act as the first common discussion ground for the development of a method protocol and to specify the testing strategies to be followed in the participating institutions.

 16−17 April 2018, 1st Mentoring Meeting, Rostock